Jorge Ortiz (Spanish footballer)

-Jorge Ortiz Mendoza (born 25 April 1992) is a Spanish professional footballer who plays a forward for Indian Super League club Mumbai City.
+Jorge Ortiz Mendoza (born 25 April 1992) is a Spanish professional footballer who plays as a forward for Indian Super League club Goa.

 Club career

 Born in Villacañas, Toledo, Castilla–La Mancha, Ortiz graduated from Getafe CF's youth system, making his debut as a senior with CD Madridejos in the Tercera División.
 In summer 2012 he moved to Albacete Balompié, starting out with the reserves also in the fourth tier.

 On 18 January 2013, Ortiz signed for CP Villarrobledo of the same league.
 After featuring sparingly, he joined Internacional de Madrid on 23 August.

 Ortiz signed with AD Alcorcón on 21 June 2014, being assigned to the B team still in division four.
 His first game as a professional with the main squad took place on 24 May 2015, as he came on as a second-half substitute for Facundo Guichón in a 3–0 away loss against Real Betis in the Segunda División.

 On 9 July 2015, Ortiz joined Segunda División B club CF Fuenlabrada.
 Roughly one year later, he returned to the second division after agreeing to a two-year contract at Real Oviedo.

 Ortiz spent the next three seasons in the Spanish lower leagues, with Atlético Madrid B, Cultural y Deportiva Leonesa and CD Atlético Baleares.
 On 6 August 2020, he moved to the Indian Super League with FC Goa on a two-year deal as a free agent.

 During his spell in India, Ortiz appeared in AFC Champions League, scoring in the 1–1 group-stage draw at Al-Rayyan SC on 26 April 2021.
 On 3 October that year, his team clinched their first ever Durand Cup title after defeating Mohammedan SC 1–0, but he did not take the field in Kolkata.

 On 11 April 2022, Ortiz joined China League One club Shenzhen Peng City FC.
-He returned to the Indian top division in January 2025, on an 18-month contract at Mumbai City FC.
+He returned to the ISL in January 2025, signing an 18-month contract at Mumbai City FC.
 He scored his first goal for the latter on 27 October, their second in a 4–1 away win over SC Delhi in the group phase of the AIFF Super Cup.

+After Ortiz left Mumbai upon the expiration of his contract, he rejoined former club Goa on a one-year-contract.